krmnino/Randomizer/README.md

 1. Navigate into `src`.
 2. Issue the command `sh Initialize.sh` to prepare the environment before creating the library file.
 3. Issue the command `make`.
-This will generate and place the library file in `../res/libRandomizer.so`.
+This will generate and place the library file in `res/libRandomizer.so`.
-4. You may now copy the header file `Randomizer.hpp` and `../res/libRandomizer.so` to your own project.
+4. You can now copy the shared object file `res/libRandomizer.so` to a desired location for your project.
+5. If you intend to integrate `ArgParsing` to a C++ project, you should copy the header file `src/Randomizer.hpp` to a desired location for your project.
+6. If you intend to integrate `ArgParsing` to a C project, you should copy the header file `src/Randomizer_C.h` to a desired location for your project.

 ## Usage for C++ Integration